Is our school system in Australia killing off resilience?

 Sparking Words of Joy

-It was all very healing for me and awakened in me a drive for what I feel needs to be said and renewed my passion to set a few things right in the world.
+It was all very healing for me.
+It awakened in me a drive for what I feel needs to be said and renewed my passion for setting a few things right in the world.

 Continue reading “Sparking Words of Joy”